Get Treatment for Eye Infections at MEDIQ Urgent Care

 Eye infections can not only be very painful and discomforting, but they can also be quite terrifying.
 Nobody wants to risk losing their vision – even if it’s just temporarily due to the infection, after all.
 If you think that you are suffering from an eye infection, then you’ll want to seek medical attention.
-You can receive eye infection treatment in Greensboro by walking into our MEDIQ Urgent Care clinic with or without an appointment – whichever is most convenient for you.
+You can receive eye infection treatment by walking into the MEDIQ Urgent Care clinic nearest you with or without an appointment – whichever is most convenient for you.

 What is an eye infection?

 There are a number of different types of eye infections that can be caused by a number of different things, including viruses, bacteria, parasites and fungi.
 Eye infections are typically classified by the part of the eye that’s inflamed – for example, conjunctivitis is the inflammation of the membrane of your inner eyelid as well as the inner corner of the surface of the eye.
 Inflammation can also occur in the eyelid, the cornea, the retina and more.

 Eye infections are also classified by what’s causing them.
 For example, OHS is caused by a fungus and results in the blood supply of the retina being attacked.
 Eye infections can also be caused by STDs, tuberculosis, leprosy, lyme disease and more.

 Out of all the different eye infections, conjunctivitis is the most common.
 It’s often referred to as pink eye and is found more commonly in children.
 It’s caused by a virus that is contagious and that can be spread from the eye to the hands through surfaces that people touch.

 Symptoms of eye infections such as conjunctivitis include redness, itching, discharge, crusting of the eyelid, pain, a sensation like there is sand in the eye, photosensitivity, swollen eyelids and constant involuntary blinking.